PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Introduction

-Randomized encoding achieves privacy-preservation by obfuscating data in a lower/higher dimensional space.
+Randomized encoding \cite{liu2005random, mendes2017privacy} achieves privacy-preservation by obfuscating data in a lower/higher dimensional space.
 The encoding is dependent upon the analysis performed on the data, and hence establishing security depends on the encoding used \cite{ishai2000randomizing}.
-This often morphs into a dynamic challenge of identifying potential vulnerabilities and attacks rather than proving robustness from the outset.
-In our work, we use randomized encoding \cite{liu2005random, mendes2017privacy} to obfuscate the data, as in other applications such as \cite{oliveira2010privacy, nayak2011statistical, hannemann2023privacy}.
+This translates into a dynamic challenge of identifying potential vulnerabilities and attacks rather than proving robustness from the outset.
+In our work, we use randomized encoding to obfuscate the data, as in other applications such as \cite{oliveira2010privacy, nayak2011statistical, hannemann2023privacy,hannemann2024private}.
+By employing this approach, we shift the computational burden away from the intensive multi-round communication or specialized hardware requirements typical of MPC and MHE, making our approach more accessible to resource-limited healthcare institutions.

-We adapt a well-established centralized GWAS algorithm based on Linear Mixed Models, REGENIE \cite{mbatchou2021computationally} into a distributed and secure format.
+We adapt a well-established centralized GWAS algorithm based on Linear Mixed Models, REGENIE \cite{mbatchou2021computationally} into a distributed and privacy-preserving setting.
 We do this since REGENIE is particularly adept at managing large-scale datasets.
-Importantly, it employs a two-level methodology, where one first performs ridge regression on the whole genome data to arrive at a smaller space of predictions.
-Subsequently, another round of ridge regression is performed on these predictions in a stacked fashion, and the associated SNPs are individually tested.
+It employs a two-step methodology, where one first performs ridge regression on the whole genome data to arrive at a smaller space of predictions.
+Subsequently, another round of ridge regression is performed on these predictions in a stacked fashion, and the SNPs are individually tested.